 If it looks like a duck, walks like a duck, and quacks like a duck, it must be a duck, right?
-Not is the case of shells and washers.
+Not in the case of shells and washers.

 Even though we can use either method to do the same thing, we all know that metal washers and toilet paper tubes are nothing alike.
 One we are happy to use, while the other we are begrudged to see in what becomes a moment of desperation.
 The integration methods have some differences as well.

-1) When using the washer method, we cut perpendicular to the axis of rotation.
-When using the shell method, we cut parallel to the axis of rotation.
-Either way, the axis of rotation goes through the middle of the round thing!
+1) When using the washer method, we make cuts perpendicular to the axis of rotation.
+When using the shell method, we make our cuts parallel to the axis of rotation.
+Either way, the axis of rotation goes through the middle of the round thing.
+Got it?

 2) When using the washer method, if we rotate around a horizontal axis we use y as the variable of integration.
 When using the shell method, if we rotate around a horizontal axis we use x as the variable of integration.